faasm/faasm/docs/benchmarks.md

 # Run the benchmark as root
 sudo su
 source workon.sh
-inv runtime-bench-mem
+inv bench-mem
 ```

-Results are written to `/tmp/runtime-bench-resource.csv`.
+Results are written to `/tmp/runtime-bench-mem.csv`.

 ### Other runtimes